Boon-Jun/CS3245-HW3/README.txt

 actual ranking of the documents will not be affected regardless of the computation.

-To retrieve the Top 10 Ranked documents, we utilize python's heapq library, which helps us create the heap and select the top 10 documents in O(N + 10logN) time, whereby N is the number of documents that is up for consideration for a given query.
-That is one of the terms in the query string appeared in the documents at least once.
+To retrieve the Top 10 Ranked documents, we utilize python's heapq library, which helps us create the heap and select the top 10 documents in O(NLog10) time, whereby N is the number of documents that has matching stems to the query.

 In the event that 2 documents have the same score, they will be then be sorted by their documentIds in ascending order.